fracpete/wekaclassalgos/README.md

 wekaclassalgos
 ==============

-Fork of the following defunct Sourceforge.net project, which was tailored to Weka 3.6.4:
+Fork of the following defunct Sourceforge.net project by Jason Brownlee, which was tailored to Weka 3.6.4:

 https://sourceforge.net/projects/wekaclassalgos/